lucywoodman/goeatco/README.md

 1. As a user I want the app to be simple to navigate so I can find my way around easily.
 2. As a user I want to login to an area of the app where I can see information that's relevant to just me.
 3. As a user I want to manage my profile so I can keep it up to date.
-4. As a user I want to manage my meal plans so I can personalise them to my needs.
+4. As a user I want to add ingredients to the database to be added to future recipes.
-5. As a user I want to manage my own recipes and ingredients so I can include them in meal plans.
+5. As a user I want to add recipes that can be shared with the community.
-6. As a user I want to filter recipes so I can find specific recipes easily.
+6. As a user I want to manage my own recipes so I can edit or remove them as required.
-7. As a user I want to rate recipes so I can use this to filter them.
+7. As a user I want to be able to save recipes to a personal cookbook to find favourites quickly.
-8. As a user I want to share my meal plans or recipes for partners/friends.
+8. As a user I want to be able to search recipes to find something faster than just browsing.
-9. As a user I want to autogenerate meal plans based on filters to save time.
+9. As a user I want to see recipe ratings to see how others found them.
+10. As a user I want to follow recipe authors to see when they publish new recipes.

 ### User expectations
 11. As a user I expect the app to be responsive.